 Therefore keep in mind that if you simply run the soapy dishes under the hot water tap, that is unlikely to meet the sanitary condition prescribed in the standard for a ‘food business’, as most domestic storage hot water heaters in Australia are installed to store water at or above temperatures of around 65°C, which is simply insufficient for sanitisation.
 In this case you may need to rinse in a sanitising solution, or use a spray contact sanitiser.

-So when you dutifully take your turn to do the dishes at home or in the office, think about how commercial food businesses are expected to clean and sanitise to meet formal regulatory and ‘HACCP’ type certification requirements.
+So when you dutifully take your turn to do the dishes at home or in the office, think about how commercial food businesses are expected to clean and sanitise to meet formal regulatory and ‘HACCP’ requirements.
 Your clean may not be clean enough!